stanton119/data-analysis/TFLCycles/README.md

 ![](images/resid.png)
 This suggests different features would be required to improve the predictability further

+### Bootstrap coefficient fitting
+We can draw bootstrapped samples of our data set to get a handle on the distribution

 ## Todo
 * Add new features to regression model
 * Add is_holiday feature